 The Operations Division serves to protect the lives and property of visitors and employees, and to protect the District's natural resources, 24 hours a day, 365 days a year.
 It staffs the District with a set minimum number of officers at all times.

 Six teams, under the direction of Watch Commanders and sergeants who serve as shift supervisors, work a 4/10 plan to provide daily coverage for all calls for service.

-Each shift meets daily at the Police Department for a shift briefing before "hitting the street."
+Each shift meets daily at the Police Department for a shift briefing before patrolling the parks.

 The District and EBMUD watershed facilities that it patrols are divided into 6 beats (geographical areas based on equal division of calls for service).

 Beats are modified as demands change to ensure timely response by the patrol beat officer.

 Captain Lance Brede, oversees the Operations Division and can be reached at (510) 690-6501.

 On any given day, the department has a Watch Commander on duty.
 The Watch Commanders are police lieutenants Monday through Friday who oversee patrol operations on a day-to-day basis.
 On Saturday & Sunday, sergeants serve as the Watch Commanders.

 Lieutenant Gretchen Rose serves as the Watch Commander Monday through Thursday and can be reached at (510) 690-6553.
 She supervises Patrol teams Sunday-Wednesday.

 Lieutenant David Phulps serves as the Watch Commander Tuesday through Friday and can be reached at (510) 690-6564.
 He supervises